PECOS-packages/PECOS/design/instr-program-mvp.md

 - block/call/check/provider provenance; and
 - reference schedule ID and version.

-Native DEM construction consumes this generated program.
-The fixed MVP noise fixture is part of the test data rather than a free variable:
+## Separate DEM integration fixture

+The core MVP ends at `GeneratedTickProgram`.
+A separate downstream integration test passes that artifact to `TickDemCompiler` with a fixed physical noise
+fixture:

 ```text
 REFERENCE_NOISE_V1